 Earlier this month my husband and I rode the Moab Century, a 100-mile bike tour, on our tandem.
-We enjoyed the beautiful scenery, well-stocked aid stations, and camaraderie of being out on the roads with several other cyclists from around the country.
-This event is not a race, but a celebration of cycling, highlighting the majestic red cliffs of the canyonlands area.
+During our ride, we enjoyed the beautiful scenery, well-stocked aid stations, and camaraderie of being out on the roads with several other cyclists from around the country.
+Even though it's an "event," it's actually not a race.
+Instead, it's a celebration of cycling, highlighting the majestic red cliffs of the Canyonlands area.

-As a regular exerciser and occasional racer, I find there are several reasons to support local athletic events.
-Nine (9) are listed below.
+Because I'm a regular exerciser and occasional racer, I find there are several reasons to support local athletic events.
+Nine are listed below.

 1. Provides an Exercise Goal

-It is not easy to stay consistent with an exercise program.
-There are many competing demands for your time and attention – family, work, house chores, community commitments, social obligations, and holidays, just to name a few.
+As you know, it is not easy to stay consistent with an exercise program.
+This is because there are many competing demands for your time and attention, such as family, work, house chores, community commitments, social obligations, and holidays, just to name a few.

 Once you fall out of your exercise routine, it can be difficult to regain your momentum to be active again.
-Just think about the phenomenon of New Year’s resolutions.
-You start strong only to fade as the weeks pass.
-Even if you have an active lifestyle, there can be times when it’s harder to summon the drive to hit the trails, gym or road.
+To illustrate, think about the phenomenon of New Year's resolutions.
+At the beginning of the year, you start strong!
+But then, your determination fades as the weeks pass.
+Even if you have an active lifestyle, there can be times when it's harder to summon the drive to hit the trails, gym or road.

-I am a big believer in goals.
-Local athletic events can provide a target for you to aim for and achieve.
-It may be a big goal, something that really pushes you past what you’ve done before, or it may be repeating the same event year after year.
-It doesn’t matter.
-Both are valuable and a success once reached.
+Despite what you may think, I am a big believer in goals.
+So, local athletic events can provide a target for you to aim for and achieve.
+It may either be a big goal, something that really pushes you past what you've done before, or it may be repeating the same event year after year.
+Actually, it doesn't matter.
+In other words, both are valuable and a success once reached.

 2. Increases Your Motivation and Commitment to Exercise